-I have learnt to remember a range of key facts and information from areas of study in Year 3.
-I have learnt to identify at least two ways we gather information.
-I have learnt to use at least one type of source of information confidently Opportunities for teaching diversity, equality and expanding cultural capital: - Encourage students to appreciate the diversity of cultures and understand that the Roman Empire was just one of the many fascinating civilizations that existed. - Introduce key vocabulary related to diversity and equality - Provide opportunities for children to explore and celebrate different cultural practises within ancient Rome such as the Gladiators - Promote empathetic understanding by discussing the impact of the colonization on Roman culture and the importance of preserving indigenous cultures today Key Historical Concepts:
+I have learnt to remember a range of key facts and information from areas of study in Year 4 and can remember a few facts from previous areas of study.
+I have learnt to understand how our knowledge of history is developed through a range of sources.
+I have learnt to use at least one type of source of information confidently and begin to use at least two different types of sources e.g. books, internet, visual clips Opportunities for teaching diversity, equality and expanding cultural capital: - Encourage students to appreciate the diversity of cultures and understand that the Roman Empire was just one of the many fascinating civilizations that existed. - Introduce key vocabulary related to diversity and equality - Provide opportunities for children to explore and celebrate different cultural practises within ancient Rome such as the Gladiators - Promote empathetic understanding by discussing the impact of the colonization on Roman culture and the importance of preserving indigenous cultures today Key Historical Concepts:

 - Chronology Empire

 - Local history

 - Civilisation

 - Culture

 - Wider World History

+- Continuity and Change

 - Economy

-- Continuity and Change

 - Governance

 - Cause and Consequence

 Similarity/difference/significance

 vocabulary

-The Roman Empire - Year 4
+The Roman Empire - Year 5

 What you will learn by the end of this unit:

-I will learn about where on the world timeline the ancient Roman period is I will be able to identify where the ancient Romans lived on a map I will learn about why the Romans came to Britain and some of the key invasions I will learn about Roman roads and towns, why they were built and their features.
-I will learn about the rebellion of Boudicca in AD 60/61 I will learn about Hadrian's Wall and why it was built I will learn about Roman Villas and how they are different to houses in Roman towns I will learn about the end of the Roman Empire Skills and knowledge I may use from other subjects:
+I will learn about where on the world timeline the ancient Roman period is I will be able to confidently identify where the ancient Romans lived on a map I will learn in detail about why the Romans came to Britain and some of the key invasions I will learn in detail about Roman roads and towns, why they were built and their features.
+I will learn in detail about the rebellion of Boudicca in AD 60/61 and why this was significant I will learn in detail about Hadrian's Wall and why it was built including its impact on the Romans I will learn in detail about Roman Villas and how they are different to houses in Roman towns Skills and knowledge I may use from other subjects: